schubergphilis/terraform-aws-mcaf-service-quotas-manager/README.md

 Each role requires the following policies attached:

 1. AWS Managed policy `ServiceQuotasReadOnlyAccess`.
-2. A custom policy with the following permissions:
+2. A custom or inline policy with the following permissions:

 ```json
 {